jmgloria07/toktive-web/README.md

 `mvnw spring-boot:run`

 Or simply run the Main class `io.github.jmgloria07.toktive.web.ToktiveWebApplication` as a Java Application once the setup is done.

+### REST methods
+GET /toktive returns all social networks supported.

+POST /toktive will post the parameter status and return a `ToktiveResponse` object

 ## Future Plans
 - Frontend files on this project are simple barebones HTML that calls the REST counterparts.
 I'm planning to create a separate front-end project that utilizes React or Angular.